 - Accept what they are telling you; do not make judgements. - Reassure the child that they have done the right thing in telling you.
-Do acknowledge how hard it was for them to tell you. - Do not criticise the perpetrator; this may be someone they love. - Tell them what you will do next and with whom the information will be shared. - Pass this information on immediately to your Designated Safeguarding Lead. - All staff, in the absence of a member of the safeguarding team, may raise concerns directly with MASH (MASH includes Children's Social Care and Police). - 6.7 After a child has disclosed abuse, the Designated Safeguarding Lead should take immediate action to contact MASH (MASH includes Children's Social Care and Police). - 6.7.1 All staff must report all information immediately, on the same working day, to the Designated Safeguarding Lead. - 6.7.2 The conduct of staff when in a 1:1 situation with a child should be managed in a way that would not lead any reasonable person to question their motives or intentions.
+Do acknowledge how hard it was for them to tell you. - Do not criticise the perpetrator; this may be someone they love. - Tell them what you will do next and with whom the information will be shared. - Pass this information on immediately to your DSL. - 6.5 All staff, in the absence of a member of the safeguarding team, may raise concerns directly with MASH (MASH includes Children's Social Care and Police). - 6.6 After a child has disclosed abuse, the DSL should take immediate action to contact MASH (MASH includes Children's Social Care and Police). - 6.6.1 All staff must report all information immediately, on the same working day, to the DSL. - 6.6.2 The conduct of staff when in a 1:1 situation with a child should be managed in a way that would not lead any reasonable person to question their motives or intentions.
 All staff must ensure that their behaviour and actions do not place children or themselves at risk of harm or of allegations of harm to children.
-All staff must be aware of the school's 'Whistleblowing and Managing Allegations Policy' and how to access it. - 6.7.3 All parents/carers will be made aware of the possibilities of staff members' actions with regard to child protection procedures. - 6.7.4 All parents/carers, as part of the child induction process, will be made aware of the Safeguarding and Child Protection Policy, which is on the school website www.engayne.co.uk - 6.8 We will review our Safeguarding and Child Protection Procedures at least annually and complete a London Borough of Havering section 175 audit.
-A copy of the audit will be sent to the School Safeguarding Lead in Havering and also shared with the Quality Assurance Inspector.
+All staff must be aware of the school's 'Whistleblowing Policy including Managing Allegations and Low Level Concerns' and how to access it. - 6.6.3 All parents/carers will be made aware of the possibilities of staff members' actions with regard to child protection procedures. - 7.0 All parents/carers, as part of the child induction process, will be made aware of the Safeguarding and Child Protection Policy, which is on the school website www.engayme.co.uk